mw3i/notdnd/Classes/Dragon.md

 Adds buffs to other actions; choose:

 - x3 distance on a single dash (but can only be in one direction; cant change angles)
-- attack is undodgeable (~)
-- rom: add damage to rom attack; push back 3 spaces (falcon punch)
+- burst rom: add damage to rom attack; push back 6 spaces / target mass (falcon punch)
+    - large monster: 1 space
+    - medium monster (human): 3 spaces
+    - small monster: 6 spaces
-- weapon: add roll to attack
+- burst weapon: add roll to an undodgeable weapon attack
+    - defender can still counter, but needs to roll higher than weapon roll + burst spell roll

 Rules:
 - only works on self